Holland Southern Tulip Tour

 Overview

-This bike and boat tulip tour leads through some of Southern Holland's most popular cities but also through fields of beautiful Tulips!
-One highlight, among many, will be the Keukenhof gardens, the most extensive flower garden in the world!
+This bike and boat tulip tour leads through some of Southern Holland's most popular cities and through fields of beautiful Tulips!
+One highlight, among many, will be the most extensive flower garden in the world: the Keukenhof gardens!

 Your bike and boat adventure begins and ends in Amsterdam and includes the prestigious towns of Gouda, Delft, Leiden, and Haarlem.